tonicpow/tonicpow-js/README.md

 Here is an [example in Go](https://github.com/tonicpow/tonicpow-go)

 #### Prerequisites
-- You have a front-end application to capture the `session` from the visitor from TonicPow
+- You have a front-end application to capture the `tncpw_session` query param from the visitor from TonicPow
 - You have a back-end server to trigger the conversion (IE: [node](https://nodejs.org/en/))
 - You already created an offer from [TonicPow](https://offers.tonicpow.com/offers/new)
 - You have the `private_guid` for the offer, which is the same as the `advertiser_secret_key`